couchbase/couchbase-lite-android/README.md

     * See details above
 * Enable settings.gradle file
     * See details above
-* Configure Android Studio SDK location
+* If you don't already have a `local.properties` file, configure Android Studio SDK location
     * `cp local.properties.example local.properties`
     * Customize `local.properties` according to your SDK installation directory
 * Build and test